yuede/yuede.github.io/_pages/about.md

 [Sep.
 2021] : Our lab received Google Cloud Research Credits Award.
 Thanks Google!

 [Aug.
-2021] : I started working as an assistant professor at the University of North Texas.
+2021] : Dr. Ji started working as an assistant professor at the University of North Texas.

 [June 2021] : Our paper on analyzing exposed Android Init routines, DEFInit, is accepted to USENIX Security'21.